x-hgg-x/goecsengine/README.md

 # GoEcsEngine
-A simple game engine using Ebiten with ECS.
+A simple game engine using Ebitengine with ECS.

 ## Description